+- Literacy Policy

 - EYFS policy

 - Assessment policy

 - Marking policy

 - SEN policy and information report

 - Equality information and objectives

-7. What is it like to be a pupil at Grange View studying Literacy on a daily basis?
+7. What is it like to be a pupil at Grange View Studying Reading on a daily basis?

 In Grange View, English is rooted in the love of reading.
 Our children hear a range of stories within the favourite five and as part of topic lessons.
+Reading is priority throughout school and children understand the value of reading.
 Children learn phonics daily and become confident and speedy readers which opens the door to all areas of the curriculum.
-They enjoy writing in lots of different genres and take pride in handwriting and presentation.
-Children learn writing techniques through small steps to ensure all children can make progress.